google/android-riscv64/README.md

 [shell and command-line tools](https://android.googlesource.com/platform/system/core/+/main/shell_and_utilities/README.md) (and all the libraries they rely on) have been working great for a while.
-ART works, but is currently interpreter-only, so quite slow. cuttlefish works, but you'll need a very recent qemu (see the cuttlefish setup section below for more details).
+ART works, but is currently interpreter-only, so quite slow. cuttlefish works, but you'll need qemu 8 (see the cuttlefish setup section below for more details).

 You can see the current status of the riscv64 build in the `aosp_riscv64` column of